 Net zero for our operational emissions by 2030 is a massive challenge for any industry - this is just eight years away.
 I would argue, for the water industry, an industry that requires enormous amounts of energy to move water around its extensive 350,000km network of pipes that could stretch eight times around the world, the challenge is perhaps greater than most.

-We are already taking steps to address this and, in November 2021, we began installing solar panels at two of our major strategic sites to generate 1.5MWh of renewable energy to help power the sites' operations.
+We are already taking steps to address this, and in November 2021, we began installing solar panels at two of our major strategic sites to generate 1.5MWh of renewable energy to help power the sites operations.

-problems we face.

-generate over 23.5MWh per annum of clean and renewable energy, saving over 75,000 tonnes of CO2 over a 20-year asset life.
+Over the next three years, we will also be investing over £29 million in solar renewables alone at our sites.
+On completion, the solar panels will generate over 23.5MWh per annum of clean and renewable energy, saving over 75,000 tons of CO2 over a 20-year asset life.

-This is a first small step that will form a key pillar of Affinity Water's ambitious Plan for net zero.
-Further phases will deliver installations of solar energy, along with the introduction of wind power, hydrogen and battery storage solutions across our sites and the transition of our fleet to electric vehicles
+This is a first small step that will form a key pillar of Affinity Water's ambitious Plan for Net Zero.
+Further phases will deliver installations of solar energy, along with the introduction of wind power, hydrogen and battery storage solutions across our sites and the transition of our fleet to electric vehicles.